olinrobotics/olinrobotics.github.io/odroid_info.md

    ifconfig # CHECKS GENERAL NETWORK STATUS
    ```

 10. Check subnet connectivity.
-Your computer should be connected to OLIN-ROBOTICS, if you configured your WPA credentials with OLIN-ROBOTICS
+Your computer should be connected to OLIN-ROBOTICS, if you configured your WPA credentials with OLIN-ROBOTICS.

    ```bash
    ping <your_computer_ip>